Prometheus3375/destiny2-auto-fishing/readme.md

 ## Running the tool

-While tool is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.
+While the tool is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.

 ### As an executable program